 AF provides the information to support N6 delay measurement via EAS Deployment Information Management as described in clause 6.2.3.4 of TS 23.548 [130].
 SMF retrieves the EDI information to configure the candidate UPF(s) for the N6 delay measurement.

 AF may trigger the N6 delay measurement by providing Indication of considering N6 delay measurement through AF influence as described in clause 5.6.7.
 The SMF requests the candidate UPF(s) (via N4 association procedures described in clause 4.4.3 of TS 23.502 [3]) to perform the N6 delay measurement between the UPF and measurement endpoint and to report the N6 delay measurement to SMF.
-The request includes the following information: measurement endpoint address (e.g., EAS IP address and optionally port number), measurement protocol (e.g. TWAMP (IETF RFC 5357 [211]), OWAMP (IETF RFC 4656 [212]), STAMP (IETF RFC 8762 [213]), or other protocols), protocol-specific configuration parameters.
-The UPF leverages the measurement protocol to measure the N6 delay.
+The request includes the following information: measurement endpoint address (e.g., EAS IP address and optionally port number) together with a Network Instance for N6, measurement protocol (e.g. TWAMP (IETF RFC 5357 [211]), OWAMP (IETF RFC 4656 [212]), STAMP (IETF RFC 8762 [213]), or other protocols), protocol-specific configuration parameters.
+The UPF leverages the measurement protocol and Network Instance for N6 information to measure the N6 delay.
 Then, the candidate UPF(s) report the N6 delay measurement and the corresponding endpoint address to the SMF (via the N4 association report procedure described in clause 4.4.3 of TS 23.502 [3].
 N6 delay measurement reporting is triggered based on the reporting frequency and/or reporting threshold provided as part of the configuration.

 The SMF may (re)select the PSA UPF(s) or trigger EAS(es) (re)discovery by considering N6 delay measurement result as described in clause 6.2.3.2 of TS 23.548 [130].